 December 8: Chapter 7 screenings and Yamatalk event

 December 8 is the actual day of Yamato‘s return to Earth in the 2199 series (the date was September 5, 2200 in the original) and this was celebrated in 2013 with theatrical showings of Chapter 7 – the full version this time, as seen on the home video releases.
 Simultaneous screenings happened in Shinjuku, Nagoya, and Osaka, but only the Shinjuku Piccadilly theater featured a new Yamatalk event.
 This time, series director Yutaka Izubuchi welcomed artist/designer Masahiko Okura for a conversation about the making of Chapter 7.
-Okura did the storyboard for the much-troubled Episode 25, and his association with the saga goes back to initial development for Resurrection in 1993.
+Okura did the storyboard for the much-troubled Episode 25, and his association with the saga goes back to Final Yamato in 1983.

 Attendees received a copy of the thank-you postcard from the September Yamatalk and a commemorative bookmark (above left).
 But an unexpected surprise came in the form of an original Yamato birthday cake for Izubuchi – who was born on December 8.
 Coincidence?